12 Pinterest Alternatives Worth Trying in 2026

 Pearltrees

-Cosmos is a new app that works a lot like Pinterest but is built mainly for creatives.
+Cosmos is a new, more like a good alternative to Pinterest, that works a lot like Pinterest but is built mainly for creatives.

 In simple words, instead of endless scrolling and that social media vibe, it focuses on giving you a calm space to collect inspiration.